hyukhur/ConcurrencyTest/README.md

 * After you have completed your test
     * Create a zip file containing your code and the git history.
         * Name this file ConcurrencyTest-YourName.zip
-    * Email this to your HSBC contact
+    * Email this to your contact